minio/operator/docs/nginx-ingress.md

 - MinIO Operator up and running as explained in the [document here](https://github.com/minio/operator#operator-setup).
 - Nginx Ingress Controller installed and running as explained [here](https://kubernetes.github.io/ingress-nginx/deploy/).

+- Network routing rules that enable external client access to Kubernetes worker nodes.
+For example, this tutorial assumes `minio.example.net` as an externally resolvable URL.
 ### Create MinIO Tenant

 Use `kubectl minio` plugin to create the MinIO tenant.
 Ensure to change the values as relevant.